 • Hanuman Dhoka, the royal palace. (the buildings are closed now for renovation after the earthquake, but the courtyard is open)

-• Day 2: Bhaktapur and Patan – (see KMD Valley map) the LP also has excellent walks described for both!
+• Day 2: Bhaktapur and Patan – the LP has also excellent walks described for both!
 Set out early morning to Bhaktapur at which time the old city is at its loveliest and quietest (Bhaktapur seems to be always rather quiet anyway).
 Things certainly to see in Bhaktapur:

 • The most elegant Durbar square of the 3 old capitals

 • Explore the courtyard behind the magnificent Golden Gate

 • Nyatapola Temple, hard to miss as KMD’s tallest temple.

 Patan feels like the poshest of the three former capitals.
 Things not to miss:

 • The Patan museum!
 Described as the finest museum in Nepal.
 (Note also that there is an excellent garden café for lunch or afternoon tea outside in the back!)

 • The Golden Temple

 • Day 3: A visit to KMD is incomplete without seeing the hallucinating temple place of Pashupatinath and the Buddhist Stupa and its round market place of Bodnath.
 Start early enough in the morning as cremations in Pashupatinath happen mostly in the morning.
 Walk to Bodnath from there.